Ewy Rosqvist-von Korff

-Ewy Rosqvist-von Korff (née Jönsson; 3 August 1929 in Herrestad, Malmöhus County, Sweden), is one of the most successful rally drivers from Sweden.
-She won a number of European championships, as well as the ladies' classification in Rally to the Midnight Sun (four times, now called Rally Sweden).
-Her most notable accomplishment is the overall win in the Argentine Turismo Standard Grand Prix) in 1962, with Ursula Wirth (1934–2019) as her co-driver.
+Ewy Rosqvist-von Korff (née Jönsson; 3 August 1929 – 4 July 2024) was one of the most successful ever Swedish rally drivers.
+She won several European championships, as well as the ladies' classification in Rally to the Midnight Sun (four times, now called Rally Sweden).
+Her most notable accomplishment was the overall win in the Argentine Turismo Standard Grand Prix) in 1962, with Ursula Wirth (1934–2019) as her co-driver.

 Biography

 Early years

-Ewy Jönsson was born in 1929 in Stora Herrestads socken outside Ystad, as the only daughter in a farming family of five children.
+Ewy Jönsson was born on 3 August 1929, in Stora Herrestads socken outside Ystad, as the only daughter in a farming family of five children.
 After attending an agricultural school, she became a veterinary assistant.

 In her work as a veterinary assistant, Jönsson had to drive a car, regularly visiting 7-8 farms each day.
-It was then her interest in (fast) driving was born, and after a while she started recording lap times between the different farms.
+It was then her interest in (fast) driving was born, and after a while, she started recording lap times between the different farms.

-Both Ewy (now with the surname Rosqvist after her marriage with Yngve Rosqvist) and her husband became members of Royal Automobile Club, in the beginning with her husband Yngve Rosqvist doing most of the driving, with his wife as a co-driver.
+Both Ewy (now with the surname Rosqvist after her marriage to Yngve Rosqvist) and her husband became members of Royal Automobile Club, in the beginning with her husband Yngve Rosqvist doing most of the driving, with his wife as a co-driver.
 After the Automobile Club expressed their interest in her, Ewy Rosqvist started competing as a driver as well.

 Rallying career

-Ewy Rosqvist was quick to become a competitive racer, and after a while she was one of Europe's best female drivers.
+Ewy Rosqvist was quick to become a competitive racer, and after a while, she was one of Europe's best female drivers.
 In 1960, she signed as a factory driver for Volvo.
-Two years later, Mercedes Benz bought out her contract, starting her international career in earnest.
+Two years later, Mercedes-Benz bought out her contract, starting her international career in earnest.
 During her most intense years of competition, she could have as much as 280 travel days away from home.

 She won the European Championship in 1959, 1960 and 1961, the latter shared with Pat Moss.
 She won the ladies' classification in Midnattssolsrallyt ("Rally to the Midnight Sun", now called Rally Sweden) from 1959 to 1962.

 In 1962, Ewy Rosqvist successfully participated in the Argentine Turismo Standard Grand Prix (as the first female), she drove a large (2 ton) Mercedes-Benz 220 SE with Ursula Wirth co-driving.
 The duo won all six stages and also set a new speed record for the race.
 In 1961 the average speed of the winner was 121 km/h, Rosqvist's average in 1962 was almost 127 km/h.

 In the following years, Rosqvist placed second and third (in 1963 and 1964 respectively) in the Argentine GP, as well as victories in the 2.5-litre class in both the Monte Carlo Rally and on the Nürburgring.
 She also participated successfully in the Acropolis and Spa-Sofia-Liège rallies.